johnsoncheng/.plan/README.md

 .plan
 =====

-This is where I make public all the technical strategy / technical projects in my head at the moment.
+This is where I make public all the random technical strategy / ongoing technical projects in my head at the moment.

 Measure Everything
 ------------------